 Note: while Daniele recommends “making documentation easier” instead of having to work harder, he does think that organizations would benefit from having someone who is the custodian of documentation quality and standards.
 He says, “Whether that's someone's duty or whether it’s a full-time role depends on scale, but the important thing is to have a unity of vision that's kept active and alive.”

-Here are five considerations Daniele recommends for making documentation easier.
+Here are Daniele's five key recommendations for making documentation easier.

 Daniele’s Diátaxis framework offers a set of standards that meets a matrix of user needs by distinguishing four distinct types of documentation: